Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Experiments

-\textbf{Reference machine.} When we report our algorithm's running times in the following text, we are using our reference machine equipped with AMD Ryzen 1900X CPU, 8~GB of RAM, and nVidia Titan X GPU.
+When we report our algorithm's running times in the following text, we are using our reference machine equipped with AMD Ryzen 1900X CPU, 8~GB of RAM, and nVidia Titan X GPU.